Skip to main content

 Types of Gastric Sleeve Leaks

 Gastric sleeve leak symptoms often manifest a few days or weeks after surgery.
 They can be anastomotic or staple line.
+Gastric leaks can be classified based on their timing and location, and understanding these classifications is crucial for effective management.

 During gastrectomy, the surgeon will incise a portion of the stomach.
 They will then reconnect the remaining part to the small intestine with a tube called anastomosis.
 The procedure uses staples to fasten both ends of the anastomosis.